Skip to main content

 FEDERAL AND STATE REQUIREMENTS

-The local education agency (LEA) must comply with relevant laws related to disclosure of child records.
+The local educational agency (LEA) must comply with relevant laws related to disclosure of child records.
 See the PARENT and the ADULT STUDENT AND TRANSFER OF RIGHTS frameworks, as appropriate.

 The LEA must comply with the CONSENT FOR DISCLOSURE OF CONFIDENTIAL INFORMATION and the WHEN CONSENT IS NOT REQUIRED TO DISCLOSE INFORMATION frameworks when disclosing child records.